 'Maybe Christmas, the Grinch thought, doesn't come from a store.
 What if Christmas ... perhaps ... means a little bit more.'
 Dr. Seuss.Click To Tweet

 So when I went through my craft stash and found a whole bunch of feathers and this polystyrene cone it felt as if Christmas had come early.
 I had everything I need to make a Whoville Christmas tree.
-And I could dig into my collection of jewellery wire and beads to make the decorations too 😉
+And I could dig into my collection of jewelry wire and beads to make the decorations too 😉

 What you Need